splunk/splunk-connect-for-snmp/docs/microk8s/configuration/configuring-profiles.md

  - Define `ProfileName` as a subsection key in `profiles`.
  - Define `frequency` as the interval between SNMP execution in seconds.
- - Define `varBinds` as var binds to query.
+ - Define `varBinds` as variable bindings to query.

 See the following example:
 ```yaml